Bush & Campbell entities

 Access and correction to your personal information

 If any of the personal information we hold about you is incorrect, inaccurate or out of date you may request that we correct the information.
 If appropriate we will correct the personal information.
-At the time of the request, otherwise, we will provide an initial response to you within seven days of receiving your request.
-Where reasonable, and after our investigation, we will provide you with details about whether we have corrected the personal information within 30 days.
+We will not charge a fee to correct your personal information.

 We may need to consult with other entities as part of our investigation.
 If we refuse to correct personal information we will provide you with our reasons for not correcting the information.